 Addressing coral-destructive waste leaching and chemical fertilizers, while strengthening sustainable finance for locally marine managed areas Partner / Implementer: GFCR, UNDP, Matanataki, Blue Finance, UNCDF Country and Region: Fiji, Asia Impact: 30,000 people from fisher households benefit from increased fish productivity, 300 new tourism jobs are created, 10,000 households are protected from coastal erosion The program in Fiji focuses on strengthening and catalyzing private finance for reef-positive enterprises and includes interventions related to sustainable agricultural practices, responsible waste management, sustainable aquaculture, qoliqoli (inshore reef) management, and regenerative mariculture.
 The long-term outcomes include significant waste recycling, reduction in greenhouse gas emissions, avoidance of mangrove forest loss, increased fish stock, enhanced conservation impact, and socio-economic benefits such as improved food security, income, and climate resilience.
 The program aims to unlock private investment for projects that promote coral reef health and sustainable marine resource utilization in Fiji, with the potential for scalability and replicability in other regions.
 The program involves a range of financial mechanisms, including equity, debt, grant financing, and concessional loans for various initiatives.
 The Ocean Risk Resilience Action Alliance (ORRAA) is directing millions in investment to safeguard ocean and marine natural capital with the objective to benefit 250 million of people belonging to coastal communities by 2030.
-So far, our Partner has committed US\$19m through 2025 to drive the alliance's mission.
 In 2023, ORRAA's Sea Change Impact Financing Facility undertook several feasibility studies to construct a global ocean financing ecosystem and began to raise funds for the Outrigger Ocean Impact Fund, focused entirely on 'missing middle' (US\$1-10m) investments in SIDS.
 During this year, ORRAA has grown its alliance by welcoming 11 new members bringing its total number of members to 81, and adding 24 new projects to its pipeline of investible projects.
 SOLUTION STORY

-A social enterprise supporting small-scale fishing communities with data, traceability and market platforms in Africa Partner / Implementer: Ocean Risk Resilience Action Alliance, ABALOBI Region, country: South Africa (Also expanded to Seychelles, Palau, Kenya, Madagascar, Ireland, Chile, and Comoros) Impact: 72,986 small-scale fisheries as direct beneficiaries By offering a suite of tools through a smartphone application, the project enhances financial management, provides access to savings accounts, and promotes resilience among coastal communities.
+A social enterprise supporting small-scale fishing communities with data, traceability and market platforms in Africa Partner / Implementer: Ocean Risk Resilience Action Alliance.
+ABALOBI Region, country: South Africa (Also expanded to Seychelles, Palau, Kenya, Madagascar, Ireland, Chile, and Comoros) Impact: 37,125 people By offering a suite of tools through a smartphone application, the project enhances financial management, provides access to savings accounts, and promotes resilience among coastal communities.
 It contributes to the transition to fully reported fisheries, fisheries rebuilding, and conservation.
 ABALOBI's vision of becoming a global catalyst for fischer-driven technology, small-scale fisheries markets, and financial services provider demonstrates its potential to transform systems and increase resilience among small-scale fishers.
 The project focuses on improving financial inclusion for small-scale fishers by providing savings accounts and business cash advance options.
 It is also exploring insurance products tailored to the unique challenges of small-scale fishers.